theatul/theatul.github.io/_posts/2025-03-8-tiny-HomeLab-pihole.md

     ```
     docker compose up -d
     ```
-- Once the container is reddy, web UI is available at
+- Once the container is ready, web UI is available at
     ```
     http://<your-pihole-ip>/admin
     ```
 - Once configured you would need to change the DNS IP of your home router to the pihole IP.

 ### To stop the service
-- use follwoing command
+- use following command
     ```
     docker compose down
     ```

 ### To Update
-- Update using follwing command
+- Update using following command
     ```
     docker compose pull && docker compose up -d
     ```